kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 = 1.0.5 = Released on Jun 10, 2016

-* New: Support to WooCommerce 2.6 RC1
+* New: Support for WooCommerce 2.6 RC1
 * Update: Plugin Core

 = 1.0.4 = Released on Apr 14, 2016